 Post traumatic growth, on the other hand, is the flip-side of post traumatic stress.
 Post traumatic growth is the positive psychological change that allows people to grow and to have more meaningful lives after trauma than what they had before tragedy struck.

-Instead of being crushed by tragedy, people who experience post traumatic growth transcend tragedy.
+Instead of being crushed by tragedy, people who experience post traumatic growth transcend tragedy and go on to live even happier, healthier lives.

 The Five Areas of Post Traumatic Growth